-The Student Counseling Center’s permanent staff consists of a Director, an Associate Director, an Assistant Director, staff psychologists, licensed social workers, a psychiatrist and psychiatric nurse practitioner.
-In addition to permanent staff, we have trainees including doctoral interns in our APA-approved internship program, graduate assistants, and doctoral practicum students.
-Our administrative professional staff provide support for administrative operations of the center.
+The Student Counseling Center’s permanent staff consists of a Director, an Associate Director, an Assistant Director, staff psychologists, licensed social workers and counselors, an LMFT, psychiatric nurse practitioners.
+In addition to permanent staff, we have trainees including doctoral interns in our APA-approved internship program, graduate assistants, doctoral practicum students, and social work interns.
+Our administrative professional staff provides support for administrative operations of the center.
+View our organizational chart.

 - MSW, Tulane University

 - Licensed Counseling Psychologist and Health Services Provider

 Center Activities: As Clinical Services Director, one of my main jobs is to help students have a good experience at our center.
 This includes creating and supporting systems that help you get seen and connected with the most appropriate service as quickly as possible.
 I also provide psychotherapy, supervision, and serve on university committees.

 Theoretical Style: The theoretical underpinning to the work I do is based in humanistic psychology, which values the inherent worth of each individual and sees them as capable of making changes that move them toward greater fulfillment in life (among many other things).
 With that foundation, I use techniques from cognitive behavior therapy (CBT), solution-focused therapy, and other theories that help clients move forward with their goals.

 Personal Interests: I enjoy the beautiful scenery of East Tennessee, especially hiking and waterfalls.
 I moved here from Florida, so I have enjoyed having a change of seasons here in TN.
 You can find me cheering on Red Sox baseball, Saints football, and the VOLS!

 Jess Westcott, Ph.D. — Assistant Director/Director of Training